 There are gametophytes preserved in the Rhynie Chert that were associated with zosterophylls

-Kidstonophyton discoides † was a male gametophyte of zosterophyll, probably Nothia (Remy et al. 1993)
+Kidstonophyton discoides † was a male gametophyte of a zosterophyll, probably Nothia (Remy et al., 1993)

 └Sawdoniales †